Resources

 Alex Esquivel, MPH

-Alex is a Data Analyst for the Millennium Cohort Family Study (MCFS) at the Naval Health Research Center.
-His time at NHRC has been primarily with the Family Study where he’s helped publish manuscripts regarding Post-Traumatic Stress Disorder, military separation, and other various topics.
-He has also worked as an intern and Research Assistant with the Millennium Cohort Study (MCS) prior to his time with the Family Study.
-He received his Bachelor of Arts in Anthropology from California State University San Marcos in 2015 and Master of Public Health from San Diego State University in 2017.
+Mr. Alex Esquivel, MPH, is a Data Analyst for the Millennium Cohort Family Study (MCFS) at the Naval Health Research Center.
+His work at NHRC has been primarily focused on the Family Study, where he has contributed to publications on service member health, military transitions, and family dynamics.
+He has also worked as an intern and Research Assistant with the Millennium Cohort Study (MCS) prior to his role with the Family Study.
+He received his Bachelor of Arts in Anthropology from California State University San Marcos in 2015 and a Master of Public Health from San Diego State University in 2017.